 There is the old adage, “When life gives you lemons, make lemonade” I find this is something that I have to put into play quite a lot in my life, even more so now that we find ourselves on our ongoing “adventure of a lifetime” roadtrip across this great country of ours.
 Traveling across the land hauling your life along with you is exciting but as you can imagine, it presents some challenges.

 For all the prep and planning we do, life on the road can throw you curve balls when you least expect them and you have to just roll with the punches and see where it takes you.
 Often times if you look for the positive you will find opportunities will present themselves….
-There is nothing I like more than times when you find that you have taken a wrong turn down the “wrong road” or had a issue that waylays you, rather than becoming a problem… it puts you in a place you never expected to be and it turns out to be exactly where you were supposed to be.
-What I mean by this, is an opportunity or an experience presents itself that you never would have had if it had not been for that problem or mistake you made that got you here.
+There is nothing I like more than times when you find that you have mistakenly taken a turn down the “wrong road” or had a issue that waylays you, rather than becoming a problem… it puts you in a place you never expected, which turns out to be exactly where you were supposed to be.
+What I mean by this, is an opportunity or an experience presents itself that you never would have, had if it had not been for that problem or mistake you made that got you there.
 Some call it Kismet or even Destiny.
 Whatever you call it, if you keep your eyes open you find some pretty cool experiences and photos to be made.
 See the photo below which I created on the one such incident…

-Earlier this fall we were just wrapping up spending the last 6 months bouncing around the Pacific Northwest up and down the coast from Northern California to Canada.
-Now heading towards Utah, I mistakenly turned East too early and instead of taking an easy cut across the mountains in a valley, ended up on a very narrow, twisty & windy road through the Shasta Trinity Mountain range.
+Earlier this fall we were just wrapping up spending the last 6 months bouncing around the Pacific Northwest, up and down the coast from Northern California to Canada.
+Now setting our sights on Utah, I had mistakenly turned East too early, and instead of taking an easy cut across the mountains in a valley, we ended up on a very narrow, twisty & windy road through the Shasta Trinity Mountain range.
 This makes for a white knuckle ride when you are pulling a 42 foot rig….
 31,000 lbs of fun as you make your way over hills and around narrow passages.
 Not only was it a scary drive on it’s own, but the skies were jet black as an impending storm was about to hit.
 Just when I began to really curse myself, trying to decide if I should turn back or press on through, I decided to pull over next to the river that was following my path just before the skies opened up to dump rain on us.

 What I saw when I got out that I could not see while driving, was the view down river to our rear.
-Here was this AMAZING mountain river location with the most incredible light shining from the clouds and shining through the oncoming rain that was falling.
+Here was this AMAZING mountain river location with the most incredible light shining through the oncoming rain that was falling.
 I am lucky that I always try to have my camera ready and I was able to capture this amazing scene as it unfolded before me.
 The only thing missing was a fly fishermen to complete the scene which I then added in with Photoshop later.
 It made for a killer book shot and will also no doubt bring in some decent stock sales opportunities down the line.
 I call this shot, “When a wrong turn puts you exactly where you are supposed to be.”

 Another amazing opportunity that came from a bit of misfortune was when we were on our way from Park City Utah, to our March/April homebase of Breckenridge Colorado.
 About 1/2 way there, in a little nothing town called Meeker CO, we had a mechanical issue with our tow vehicle which forced us to stop.
 As luck would have it, there was a nice little RV Park just opening for the fishing season right on the river about a mile from where we broke down.
 After checking in and getting the RV set up we set out to investigate our surroundings.
 What we found was the little town of Meeker resembled more of a ghost town than anything.
 It was during dinner that we asked the proprietor what there was to do in this town as we were going to be here a few days… It was then that he mentioned that “every one is out at the dog races” for the weekend.